-INFORMD (INformation FORum on Mammographic Density) was established by Australian breast cancer researchers who are aware of the importance of breast density in screening, diagnosis, and prevention of breast cancer, and they now want to start a conversation with the wider Australian community about breast density.
+InforMD (INformation FORum on Mammographic Density) was established by Australian breast cancer researchers who are aware of the importance of breast density in screening, diagnosis, and prevention of breast cancer, and we now want to start a conversation with the wider Australian community about breast density.

 Why is breast density important?